RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 Total-120 minutes

-Important Note: A penalty of -0.25 marks applies to incorrect answers for 1-mark questions, and -0.50 marks for 2-mark questions.
+Important Note: A negative marking of 0.25 applies for 1-mark questions and 0.50 for 2-mark questions.

-The RBI Grade B Mains Examination 2026 consists of three sections: Economic & Social Issues (ESI), English (Descriptive), and Finance & Management (FM).
-The comprehensive syllabus is detailed below:
+The RBI Grade B 2026 Mains Examination covers Economic & Social Issues, English, and Finance & Management.
+The detailed syllabus is provided below:

 Paper 1- RBI Grade B Economic & Social Issues (ESI) Syllabus